Army Detachment Steiner: History

 The three divisions to the north were to attack south from Eberswalde (on the Finow Canal and 24 km (15 miles) east of Berlin) towards the LVI Panzer Corps, so cutting the 1st Belorussian Front's salient in two.
 Steiner called Heinrici and informed him that the plan could not be implemented because the 5th Jäger Division and the 25th Panzergrenadier Division were deployed defensively and could not be redeployed until the 2nd Marine Division arrived from the coast to relieve them.
-This left only two battalions of the 4th SS Division available, and they had no combat weapons.
+This left only two battalions of the 4th SS Division available, and they had only pistols and submachine guns with no heavy weapons.
 Heinrici called Hans Krebs, Chief of the German General Staff of (OKH), told him that the plan could not be implemented and asked to speak to Hitler, but was told Hitler was too busy to take his call.

-When, on 22 April, at his afternoon conference Hitler learned that Steiner was not going to attack, according to testimony of his secretary, he was "silent for a long time", and then insisted that the women (she and Braun) should leave Berlin immediately (but they refused).
+When, on 22 April, at his afternoon conference Hitler learned that Steiner was not going to attack, according to testimony of his secretary, he was "silent for a long time", and then insisted that the women (she and Eva Braun) should leave Berlin immediately (but they refused).
 He declared that the war was lost, blamed the generals and announced that he would rather stay in Berlin until the end and then kill himself.
 After 22 April "Army Detachment Steiner" was little mentioned in the Führerbunker.